Failing to hash into supersingular isogeny graphs: Modular polynomials and curves isogenous to their conjugates

 The proposed approach for constructing supersingular curves is then: \begin{enumerate} \item Choose $n$ and $m$. \item Compute one or more roots of $f_{n,m,p}(x)$ in \(\FF_{p^2}\).
 There are \(O(nm)\) of these roots, and we can compute them in polynomial time with respect to \(n\), \(m\), and \(\log p\) (see~\S\ref{sec:fnmp-roots}). \item Test each root to see if it is a supersingular \(j\)-invariant, using e.g.~Sutherland's supersingularity test~\cite{2012/Sutherland}; we give heuristics for this step in~\S\ref{sec:root-heuristics}. \end{enumerate}

 This method produces curves known to have endomorphisms of degree $nm, np$ and $mp$.
-In fact, we know slightly more: the endomorphisms of degree $np$ and $mp$ have trace zero in the supersingular case (that is, they act like \(\pm\sqrt{np}\) and \(\pm\sqrt{mp}\), respectively) provided $n < p$ (see \cite[Lemma 6]{CGL}).
 Since we wish to avoid endomorphisms of small degree, the presence of the degree-\(mn\) endomorphism means that we should take at least one of $n$ and $m$ to be exponentially large.
 Nevertheless, it is plausible that the information about the endomorphism leaked from the process of construction is not enough to allow us to compute $\End(E)$ efficiently (i.e., in polynomial time).